pjbartlein/REarthSysSci/docs/md/install_netCDF.md

 (If you don't see the path bar in the bottom of the Finder window, click on View > Show Path Bar.)

-Then, in the terminal window, typing
+Then, in the terminal window, typing:

-- `ncdump filename.nc`` will show a brief listing of the dimensions variables and attributes;
+- `ncdump filename.nc` will show a brief listing of the dimensions variables and attributes;
 - `ncdump -c filename.nc` will show the above, plus the explicit values of the dimension variables;
 - `nccump -ct filename.nc` will show the above, with the time variable recoded into some kind of human-readable form.